ministryofjustice/parliamentary-questions/features/README.md

 The tests are configured using the helper file located in spec/feature_helper.rb.
 Key points to note:
 * Seed data is loaded before the suite runs using the DBHelpers module (spec/support/db_helpers.rb)
 * Database is cleaned using transactions by default
 * If JS enabled testing is used (by setting js: true flag in the test block), Capybara will use the poltergeist driver rather than the default
 * Database cleaner uses truncation strategy for JS enabled testing (excepting the tables containing seed data)
 * Tests are run in deterministic order

 ## Catering for Complex User Journeys

-Certain scenarios and longer, more complex stories require tests to be run in a sepcific order and state maintained through a number of tests.
+Certain scenarios and longer, more complex stories require tests to be run in a specific order and state maintained through a number of tests.
 To enable such tests set the suspend_cleaner flag to true on a feature and the database cleaner will not be run for the duration of this feature.
 Example usage:

 ```ruby
 feature "Complex Story", suspend_cleaner: true do